imkanhaiya/interview-questions/README.md

 HTML is **case-insensitive**.

-- Uppercase and lowercase are treated the same
+- Uppercase and lowercase are treated same
 - In practice, lowercase is preferred